 Is cross-country skiing harder than snowshoeing?

-They are both great ways to get exercise and enjoy the outdoors during the winter.
+Both are great ways to exercise and enjoy the outdoors during the winter.
 But skiing usually takes longer to learn than snowshoeing.
 It also requires more upper-body exertion and takes more skill to negotiate downhills.

 The activity, particularly the skating style, does have a learning curve.
-And your basic athletic ability and fitness level affect how steep and long this learning curve is.
-However, most people find it relatively easy to get started moving about a flat, groomed trail with a modified walking motion.
+Your essential athletic ability and fitness level affect how steep and long this learning curve is.
+Many beginners quickly adapt to the straightforward rhythm of gliding along a flat, groomed trail using a modified walking motion.

 Can you cross-country ski with a baby?

-You can ski with a baby, however, it requires a bit more equipment and planning to make it safe and enjoyable.
-You can use an on-the-chest carrier to hold your baby while skiing, but there are concerns if you fall.
-So, stick with a ski trailer, pulk, or sled.
+You can ski with a baby; however, it requires more equipment and planning to make it safe and enjoyable.
+Use an on-the-chest carrier to hold your baby while skiing only if necessary, but be mindful of the risks if you fall.
+A ski trailer, pulk, or sled is a safer option.

-Ski trailers elevate your child on poles attached to skis while pulks and sleds ride directly on the snow, supported by a ridged bottom.
-Pulks and sleds are easier to transport than trailers, but typically require more effort on your part to move along the snow while skiing.
+Ski trailers elevate your child on poles attached to skis, while pulks and sleds ride directly on the snow, supported by a ridged bottom.
+Pulks and sleds are easier to transport than trailers but typically require more effort to move along the snow while skiing.

 Additional tips:

-- Practice beforehand with a loaded trailer or sled to get used to maneuvering and pulling the extra weight
+- Practice ahead of time with a loaded trailer or sled to get comfortable maneuvering and pulling the extra weight.

 - Make sure you clothe your child appropriately and use blankets to bundle up your little ones even more.